lyokha/nginx-haskell-module/README.md

 - *haskell rts_options ``<list>``* &mdash; Passes options from the *``<list>``* to the haskell *RTS* when a worker starts.

+All the three directives above are allowed only in the *http* clause of the nginx configuration.

 Reloading of haskell code and static content
 --------------------------------------------